streamingfast/substreams/docs/developers-guide/substreams-sink-files.md

 It's a good idea to run the example code using your installation of the `substreams` CLI to make sure everything is set up and working properly.

-Verify the setup for the example project by using `make build`, `make codegen` and `substreams run` commands.
+Verify the setup for the example project by using the `make build`, `make codegen` and `substreams run` commands.

 ### Build the example project